JakeSteam/blog-programming/_posts/2018-11-21-developing-android-apps-with-firebase-ml-kit.md

         .build()
 ```

 These options are then passed to `firebase.getVisionFaceDetector(options)` and `.detectInImage(image)` is called.
-An (potentially empty) array of faces is returned, each of which contains information on the face’s ID, head rotation, body part positions, etc. Probabilities (eyes open, smiling) are given between 0 and 1, so multiply by 100 to get a confidence percentage. `headEulerAngleY` refers to the angle the head is looking left or right.
-0 degrees is looking directly at the camera, negative values are looking to the left, positive values to the right (from the detected face’s perspective).
+An (potentially empty) array of faces is returned, each of which contains information on the face's ID, head rotation, body part positions, etc. Probabilities (eyes open, smiling) are given between 0 and 1, so multiply by 100 to get a confidence percentage. `headEulerAngleY` refers to the angle the head is looking left or right.
+0 degrees is looking directly at the camera, negative values are looking to the left, positive values to the right (from the detected face's perspective).

 ```
 FirebaseVision.getInstance()